zhuangh/CarND-Vehicle-Detection/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+A decision tree to decide the importance of the features.